‘By doing something half a centimetre high, you are more likely to get a sense of the universe than if you try to do the whole sky.’

 Like the Dutch population of the Golden Age, this affection for the home is never stronger than today, as, across the globe, we find ourselves spending more time at home during the COVID crisis.

 As we started Cavaliero Finn exhibiting artwork in a house rather than a gallery, we have always shown small paintings alongside larger works.
-Houses lend themselves to having interesting places to hang small art whether on a pillar, over a fireplace, sitting on a mantel or over a cooker high or low, above and below, or side by side, there’s always room for a small one.
+Houses lend themselves to having interesting places to hang small art whether on a pillar, over a fireplace, sitting on a mantel or over a cooker high or low, above and below, or side by side, or in contrast to their aesthetic wallpaper – there’s always room for a small piece of art.

 South London based painter, Tony Beaver frequently plays with scale in his paintings, generally with his trademark black background recreating the style of the Dutch masters.
 Instead of a portrait though, Tony’s subjects are more unusual, his most famous being the humble potato, elevated in status as it hovers in the black space each potato like a Dutch portrait, each one different in personality, no one the same.
 Tony says: